 Teriyaki Chicken on The Blackstone Griddle

-Making moist and tender chicken thighs have never been easier than making them on the Blackstone Griddle.
-This recipe is not only low carb, but it’s paleo as well!
-So it’s perfect for health conscious individuals!
+Making moist and tender chicken thighs has never been easier than making them on the Blackstone Griddle.
+This recipe is not only low carb, but it's paleo as well!
+So it's perfect for health-conscious individuals!

 This is one of my favorite chicken Blackstone recipes to meal prep!
 It's super versatile and pairs well with many low carb side dishes.
 Instant Pot Shredded Chicken Thighs are great for meal prep too!

-Griddle chicken thighs are cooked quick and over high heat so they’re super tender!
-Perfect if you’re short on time and want a delicious dinner!
+Griddle chicken thighs are cooked quickly and over high heat, so they're super tender!
+Perfect if you're short on time and want a delicious dinner!